 - Enable users to continue to use applications when there is intermittent network coverage, or the application is offline

-**This is the introductory blog for the series of blogs on the topic of Offline Feature in Cloud Application Studio.
-Stay tuned for the upcoming blogs which explains each functionality of offline topic in detail!
+**This is the introductory blog for the series of blogs on the topic of Offline features in Cloud Application Studio.
+Stay tuned for the upcoming blogs which explain each functionality of offline topics in detail!

 - Creating an Offline UI(To be added)